 Corals require the following to survive in their environment.

-- Sunlight: Corals need to grow in shallow water, where sunlight can reach them.
+- Sunlight: The vast majority of corals need to grow in relatively shallow water, where sunlight can reach them.
 Because corals depend on the zooxanthellae (algae) that grow inside of them and this algae needs sunlight to survive, corals need sunlight to survive too.
-Therefore, corals rarely develop deeper than 50 meters/165 feet.
+Therefore, corals rarely develop deeper than 50 meters/164 feet.

 - Clear Water: Corals need clear water to survive and do not thrive well when the water is opaque.
 Sediment and plankton can cloud the water, which decreases the amount of sunlight that reaches the zooxanthellae.